christosgalano/christosgalano.github.io/_posts/2023-12-14-chaos-engineering.md

 ## Benefits of Chaos Engineering

 - **Prevent Outages**: Maintain uninterrupted services by identifying and resolving system weaknesses before they lead to costly outages.
-- **Reduce Mean Time to Recovery (MTTR)**: Minimize downtime and recovery time by proactively addressing vulnerabilities, ensuring quick issue resolution.
+- **Reduce Mean Time to Recovery (MTTR)**: Minimize downtime and recovery time by proactively addressing vulnerabilities, and ensuring quick issue resolution.
 - **Enhance Mean Time Between Failures (MTBF)**: Prolong system stability by identifying and rectifying weaknesses, reducing the frequency of failures.
 - **Elevate Customer Experience**: Improve the quality of customer experiences by preemptively managing weaknesses to minimize disruptions.
 - **Optimize Cost Efficiency**: Identify and mitigate weaknesses to save resources and reduce operational costs effectively.